novaitdevteam/nova.docs/docs/components/novatalksui.md

 	[Dynamic widget profile update specification](https://drive.google.com/drive/folders/1BEg5Qnx8g0y7dkk8F50xYIRNsGCZ9f3s)

-- *NovaTalks.UI*: Added the ability to change the size of "Conversations Dashboard" panels. [:clipboard: NC2-670] [NC2-670]
+- *NovaTalks.UI*: Added the ability to change the size of "Conversations Dashboard" panels [:clipboard: NC2-670] [NC2-670]

 	To resize each panel, move the cursor to its edge.
 When the cursor changes to an arrow, click and hold the left mouse button to drag the panel's edge and adjust its size.